mounikakalakonda/WeatherApp/README.md

 # WeatherApp
-Weather app is the little web app for displaying the weather report from openweathermap.org using Components, Databinding, HTTP, Services, Observables, HTML5, CSS3...!
+Weather app is the little web app for displaying the weather report from openweathermap.org using Components, Databinding, HTTP, Services,HTML5, CSS3, JS...!
+,

 ## App features
 1. The app consists of a list of panels.
 Every panel shows the weather data of one city.
 Initially, all panels would be empty.